bluesky/tiled/docs/source/reference/design-documents/specification.md

 * **Reader** -- extracts the metadata, structure, and (tiled) data from some source of store or generated data
-* **Catalog** -- nestable collection of other Catalogs or Readers
+* **Tree** -- nestable collection of other Trees or Readers
-* **Query** -- high-level description of a search query over entries in a Catalog
+* **Query** -- high-level description of a search query over entries in a Tree
-* **AccessPolicy** -- class with methods for enforcing access control on which entries in a Catalog a given identity (user) can see
+* **AccessPolicy** -- class with methods for enforcing access control on which entries in a Tree a given identity (user) can see

-This specification proposes the Python API required to duck-type as a Catalog or Reader as well as a sample HTTP API based on
+This specification proposes the Python API required to duck-type as a Tree or Reader as well as a sample HTTP API based on
 [JSON API](https://jsonapi.org/).